calyau/maxima/interfaces/xmaxima/win32/readme_en.txt

 Binary files included with this distribution
 --------------------------------------------

-The windows version package of maxima includes binary files from other Open Source projects also hosted on Sourceforge.
+The Windows version package of Maxima includes binary files from other Open Source projects also hosted on Sourceforge.

 gcc: